pastelsky/covid-19-mobility-tracker/README.md

  should be rare given the methodolgy used to extract data.
 - As of now, this only indexes country-level data.
 State / Province level breakup is yet to be added.
 - Data sources will be updated once / day and is incumbent upon google publishing updated reports
+- It assumes that the same scale (-80% to +80%) is used in all PDFs and are structured similarly.

 ## Contributing
 1. Run `yarn install` to install dependencies.